 Lisbon was packed in November, partially due to a web conference, so I was happy to obtain a dinner reservation at Barrio do Avillez.
 I arrived unfashionably early at 8:30 pm, at least I wasn’t the only early diner – the restaurant was actually very full.
 This location has three distinctive restaurants under one roof.
 On arrival you pass through an al carte restaurant to reach Barrio do Avillez.
 In an upstairs loft is the Pisco bites bar.
-Eventually two young guys siting next to me from South Korea asked me about one of my dishes.
+Eventually two young guys sitting next to me from South Korea asked me about one of my dishes.
 We ended up chatting during dinner and since they had never tasted the yummy local cheese, I ordered it, had one bite and shared the rest.
 Friends are made everywhere over food!
 They invited me to Seoul saying the country loved Americans despite our current political risk.

 Portuguese and a chef, José Avillez’ main focus is to promote Portuguese gastronomy and to contribute to making Portugal a top gastronomic destination.
 He’s considered one of the great references of gastronomy in Portugal and has stood out because of his enterprising spirit and of his drive to keep pushing further.